bohrium/chess/README.markdown

 # chess

+     vvv

+TODO : make sure white moves does best for white, black best for black!

+     ^^^

 ## overview
 This project has two aims: to practice tree search and to use learning techniques to infer and visualize interpretable chess heuristics.